Nikon D5300 vs Panasonic GF7

 It is notable that the D5300 has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D5300 and the GF7 have been discontinued, but can regularly be found used on eBay.
+Both the D5300 and the GF7 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the GF7 was followed by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5300 and GF7 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Panasonic GF7 Manual.

 So how do things add up?
 Is the Nikon D5300 better than the Panasonic GF7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.